lixiangjie01/Hello-world/README.md

 # Hello-world
 Hi,Humans!
-the first repository on github.
+This is the first repository on github.